RedDuck-Software/midas-contracts/README.md

 Token can be minted/burned by the addresses that have roles `M_TBILL_MINT_OPERATOR_ROLE` and `M_TBILL_BURN_OPERATOR_ROLE` on [MidasAccessControl](./contracts/access/MidasAccessControl.sol) respectively.
 Currently, only project owner(s) and special Vault contracts will have those roles.

-The purpose of having a burning role is to be able to make stUSDs redemptions manually (without user`s interaction with contracts).
+The purpose of having a burning role is to be able to make mTBILLs redemptions manually (without user`s interaction with contracts).

 mTBILL is an ERC20 token with a few extensions:
 1. ERC20Pausable - token`s transfers can be paused/unpaused by the project owner(s).